Brunch Sloppy Joe at Heirloom Cafe in Athens, Georgia

-In recent years, a wide array of Georgia restaurateurs, foodies and other advocates have been heeding the call to “eat local.”
-Star chefs – such as “Top Chef” judging favorite Hugh Acheson and coastal chef-farmer Mathew Raiford – continue to build seasonal, local menus to expose guests to the bounty of natural goods available just around the corner.
+A wide array of Georgia restaurateurs, foodies and other advocates are heeding the call to "eat local."
+Star chefs continue to build seasonal, local menus to expose guests to the bounty of natural goods available just around the corner.

 While the locavore movement may have originally planted roots in the city centers of Atlanta, Athens and Savannah, it quickly swept throughout the Peach State.
 Towns big and small now treat travelers to a host of farm-to-table restaurants offering delicious local fare.